zamuragin03/PassKeeper/README.md

 # PassKeeper

-### This app is used to keep users passwords.
+### This app is used to keep user passwords.
 I used XOR Cipher in order to hide data which user types.
 Encrypted data contains in DB, in my case it's sqlite3, DB could be changed in whatever you want

 There are 5 forms to controll app